radareorg/radare2-book/basic_commands/print_modes.md

 20:05:13001 09:29:21 +0000
 ```

 As you can see, the endianness affects the result.
-Once you have printed a timestamp, you can grep output, for example, by year value:
+Once you have printed a timestamp, you can grep the output, for example, by year:

 ```
 [0x08048000]> pt ~1974 | wc -l